 In terms of pure on-paper power, Xbox One X absolutely wins out over PS4 Pro.

-Not only that Xbox One X will boast an Ultra HD Blu-ray player and fantastic backwards compatibility that will reduce the disruption you’d usually expect from mid-generational upgrades.
+That said, outside of gaming content, the Xbox One X boasts an Ultra HD Blu-ray player and fantastic backwards compatibility that will reduce the disruption you’d usually expect from mid-generational upgrades.

 The Xbox One X also has the benefit of being Microsoft's smallest console ever, despite being its most powerful.